TIPM Plug-In Fuel Pump Power Bypass/Test System

 2) When I turn my car off, the "+12 VOLTS" green LED is still lit.
 Is this a problem?

 Answer: It's quite normal.
 This LED indicates your battery has at least +12 VDC and sufficient battery power to start the car.
 The LED draws very little current and will not drain your battery.
 Many vehicles have other LEDs that are lit when the vehicle is off, such as a red security light, which is completely normal.

 3) The "+12 VOLTS" green LED was illuminated when I first installed the part, but now it's out when the vehicle is off.
 What might be wrong?

-Answer: The green ground wire likely has a bad connection to chassis ground or the battery negative terminal.
-Verify that the green ground wire is connected to a bare metal chassis ground connection (no paint).
+Answer: The black ground wire likely has a bad connection to chassis ground or the battery negative terminal.
+Verify that the black ground wire is connected to a bare metal chassis ground connection (no paint).
 This adjustment can be performed while the battery is connected to help you find the correct connection.
 The "+12 VOLTS" green LED will illuminate when properly connected.
 If you cannot get this LED to illuminated, you may have a battery that is less than 12.0 VDC.
 Verify battery voltage with a multimeter, if possible.

 4) The fuel pump relay inside my TIPM is faulty and stuck in the on position (draining my battery).
 When I install the TIPM Plug-In Relay System, will this present a problem?

 Answer: Not at all.
 Our system is designed to completely disconnect a faulty fuel pump relay from the fuel pump circuit.
 If you move the device's switch to "bypass mode", the old faulty relay is not connected to the fuel pump in any way.
 However, our device can optionally use the original faulty relay to drive the fuel pump, if you so choose.
 The "ORIG RELAY" switch position is often used for testing purposes where a green LED can provide feedback indicating whether or not the faulty fuel relay is providing +12 VDC to the fuel pump.